-Future Outlook
+Future outlook

-Barclays Investment Solutions Limited, along with its immediate parent, Barclays Bank UK PLC, adopts Barclays PLC's annual business and capital planning process.
+The Company adopts Barclays PLC's annual business and capital planning process.
 This involves the development of a 5 year Medium Term Plan for the Company's business which is approved by the Board.

 For the purposes of the Medium Term Plan, the Company produces revenue, impairment, cost, balance sheet and asset under management forecasts in line with the Group's central macro-economic forecast as applicable to the Company's business.
 The forecasts are produced with the input of key stakeholders from across the Company, where the model validation is subject to approval by Barclays Bank PLC's Independent Validation Unit in accordance with Model Risk Management policy, before being subject to review and challenge by the Company's senior management and Board.